sebastianfrey/dcomponent/docs/Factory.md

 Argument | Type | Description
 -------- | ---- | -----------
 `registry` | `Object` | This argument is a simple key value object, whereby a key specifies an id through that a related value is accessible.
-A value can be a valid amd module id or a class reference.
+A value can be either a valid amd module id or a class reference.
 If a value is an module id, the factory tries to require it.

 #### Examples: